Cougal Spiral

-The Cougal Spiral is a heritage-listed single track railway tunnel and spiral feature of the North Coast railway line in Australia that connects New South Wales with Queensland under the Border Ranges near Richmond Gap in the Kyogle Council local government area of New South Wales, Australia.
+The Cougal Spiral is a heritage-listed single track railway tunnel and spiral in Australia.
+The feature is located on the North Coast railway line in Australia that connects New South Wales with Queensland under the Border Ranges near Richmond Gap.
 It was built during 1930.
 It is also known as the Border Loop railway formation and landscape, Cougal To Border Loop and Railway Spiral and Landscape.
 The property was added to the New South Wales State Heritage Register on 2 April 1999.

 The railway line needs to climb at a steady ruling gradient from Kyogle to the summit at a tunnel at the border between the two states.
 The border is also at the watershed.
 The rail spiral and associated facilities are located between 871 and 876 km from Sydney Central railway station.

 Description

 Climbing almost non-stop at the ruling grade of 1 in 66 or 1.5% (compensated) the line has almost continuous curves of 240 m radius.
 Near Cougal, the alignment finally runs out of valley, and has nowhere to go.
 Fortunately a convenient hill allows the line to circle back on itself so that it climbs 30 m without having to make any forward progress.

 The common name of 'Border Loop' for the Cougal Spiral has itself led to ambiguity in descriptions of the feature itself.
 The single rail line heading north makes a spiral round this hill, mostly comprising surface track plus two short curved tunnels (one where it passes under itself, the other through a small spur in the hillside).
 The surface line travels a further 2 km north to cross the state border under the Border Ranges by passing through a longer, straight summit tunnel.

 Soon after the Border Tunnel under the watershed is reached the line curves westward and descends on the other side.
 A lower summit, perhaps without the spiral, would have been possible with a considerably longer and more expensive summit tunnel, with the possibility of problems with fumes for both the original steam locomotives and the replacement diesel engines.

 The Cougal Spiral is easily viewed from parts of the Lions Road.
 The structure has been heritage listed due to its historical, scientific and architectural rarity.
 It opened on 29 August 1930 as part of the extension of the North Coast line from Kyogle to South Brisbane.

 The Cougal Railway Spiral and Landscape consists of the following elements: